 Finding a job as a beginning teacher can be difficult experience.
-Here at Education Personnel we work with lots of BTs and hear all sorts of stories.
+Here at EP we work with lots of BTs and hear all sorts of stories.
 We’ve pulled them together into a list of the 10 most common dilemmas that BTs we meet face on their job seeking journey.

 Note: These scenarios are inspired by the many and varied situations we come across while working with beginning teachers.
 The examples themselves are fictitious.